193s/sclib/README.md

 # sclib
-A tiny scala libary for CTFers
+A tiny scala library for CTFers

 ---------------------